Dzungar Khanate: Galdan's invasion of Kazakhstan (1681–1685)

-In 1681, Galdan invaded the north of Tengeri Mountain and attacked the Kazakh Khanate but failed to take Sayram.
-In 1683 Galdan's armies under Tsewang Rabtan took Tashkent and Sayram.
+Later in 1681, Galdan failed to take Sayram.
+In 1683 the Dzungars seized Sayram, Tashkent, Shymkent, and Taraz..
 They reached the Syr Darya and crushed two Kazakh armies.
 After that Galdan subjugated the Black Kyrgyz and ravaged the Fergana Valley.
 His general Rabtan took Taraz city.
 From 1685 Galdan's forces aggressively pushed westward, forcing the Kazakhs ever further west.
 The Dzungars established dominion over the Baraba Tatars and extracted yasaq (tribute) from them.
 Converting to Orthodox Christianity and becoming Russian subjects was a tactic by the Baraba to find an excuse not to pay yasaq to the Dzungars.

+The success was so profound that contemporary sources describe it as one of the darkest periods for the Kazakhs.
+The Dzungar occupation was reportedly brutal, leading to widespread loss of life, enslavement, and the destruction of livelihoods.